ascend4/ascend4/A4SQP.md

   scaled-step fix reduced the late KKT residual only slowly and left the solve on the same high-objective branch.
 These options should remain opt-in until they show a reproducible CUTEst matrix improvement.
+- `reduced_gradient_polish_mode=FALLBACK` is an opt-in terminal globalization probe.
+The core only attempts it when restoration and KKT convergence are enabled, an objective exists, constraints exist, the current point is already feasible to `acceptable_tol`, the KKT residual is still above `acceptable_tol`, and the last scaled step is small (`last_scaled_step_inf <= max(sqrt(acceptable_tol), 10*step_tol)`).
+It forms a reduced-gradient direction by projecting the Lagrangian gradient against active bounds and active/equality constraint normals, takes a bounded objective-improving step, and then runs a short nonlinear restoration.
+The step is accepted only if feasibility is not worsened beyond the previous violation/`acceptable_tol` envelope and KKT improves by at least `max(feas_tol, 1e-12)`.
+CUTEst JSON/TSV reporting records the configured mode, attempted fallback count, and accepted fallback count.

 CUTEst scaling follow-up, 2026-05-16: